 Recipes that include Pepinos.
 One is easiest, three is harder.

 |Exquisite Corner||Pepino Melon Dal Curry|

-Someone spotted Pepino Melon using the Specialty Produce app for iPhone and Android.
+People have spotted Pepinos using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Near Bastrop, Texas, United States

 Spotter's comments : Liking finding all these obscure fruits and melons in small town Tx!

 Spotter's comments : just about to try it. ...